Introduction to Nightmare Revisited Album

 Danny Elfman, “Jack’s Lament”

-Long known to be both a Christmas, Halloween and Valentine’s Day film.
-Tim Burton wrote the versatile, “Nightmare Before Christmas”. directed by Henry Selick and produced/co-written by Tim Burton, this is considered a cult classic.
+He was long known for a Christmas, Halloween and Valentine’s Day film.
+Tim Burton wrote the versatile “Nightmare Before Christmas.”
+Directed by Henry Selick and produced/co-written by Tim Burton, this is considered a cult classic.

-Fun Fact: The reason that Chris Sarandon was cast as Jack Skellington was that Saradon’s speaking voice matched Elfman’s singing voice.
+Fun Fact: Chris Sarandon was cast as Jack Skellington because Saradon’s speaking voice matched Elfman’s singing voice.

 Here are the songs from the album, Nightmares Revisited for your listening pleasure and Skeleton Jack Nostalgia.
 Check them out here!

 - Jack’s Lament – The All-American Rejects

 - Doctor Finklestein / In The Forest – Amiina